blog image - how to convert your baby nursery into a toddler room

 As your kid grows bigger and starts getting ready for potty, your diaper changing days draw to a close.
 So now it is the time to transform your changing table into a dresser or a sort of storage.

 You can simply remove the changing topper and keep the dresser in your toddler’s room.
-Or if what you have is a changing table or changing station, remove the changing pad and use the top for storage and to display fun decor items.
+Or if what you have is a changing table or changing station, remove the changing pad and use the top for storage and to display fun décor items.

 Many parents seize this opportunity to switch to a bigger dresser that can store more items like your little one’s cloths, toys and other bedroom essentials.
 A nightstand can be a great storage addition to your toddler’s room too.

-Give More Space to Your Toddler by Move Out Furniture Not in Need
+Move Out Furniture Not in Need

 As your little one grows to a toddler, some nursery furniture is not needed anymore and should be moved out.
 You nursery rocking chair for example, can be used as an extra seat in living room or your bedroom.